pqrs-org/osx-event-observer-examples/README.md

 ## Note

-User approval of Accessibility is required to use cgeventtap-example.
+User approval of Accessibility is required to use cgeventtap-example and nsevent-example.
 (User approval of Input Monitoring is also required since macOS 10.15)

 ![processes](docs/images/accessibility.png)